 - Track communications by user and using a time stamp

 There are a couple of services to set up a private group for sensitive information and to provide Twitter access that you, as the project manager, can administrate.
-Here are 3 steps to start managing projects with Twitter (hyperlinks provide more information on each):
+Here are three steps to start managing projects with Twitter (hyperlinks provide more information on each):

 - Create a Twitter account for your private group and have your team create Twitter accounts or assign Twitter accounts with privacy features for your project team;